Harsh10221/Cineplex/README.md

 {

     i used the tanstack query for using the already availabele data there by reducing a api call for same data that we have on the initial stage , to cut the cost of server

+    seat locking : when click on the seat if i just mark the seat as book on every seat if a user clicks h1 then the seat will get added into db as status pending later on user clicks on h2 and then h3 then i need to check if the h1 is exist or not if not then only insert it and this will make many of the requests so i just send request when the user clicks on confirm btn

 }